 You have to admit, Dutch hardcore punk bands has been going really strong since a long time ago.
 Dozens of great bands have been building a strong scene out of many different local scenes and it’s always a great pleasure to see some of them still carrying the torch.
-After 2 EPs in 2014 and 2015, Middelburg’s female fronted band RITES returns with a new, punk rock infused, highly energetic 7” EP called ‘Misery Is Company’, and we’re stoked to give you its first hearing below, along with a track-by-track breakdown!
+After 2 EPs in 2014 and 2015, Middelburg’s band RITES returns with a new, punk rock infused, highly energetic 7” EP called ‘Misery Is Company’, and we’re stoked to give you its first hearing below, along with a track-by-track breakdown!
 The EP comes out on November 3rd via Cult Culture (UK) and Smithsfoodgroup DIY (EU).
 Dig it!

 The band’s frontwoman Louisa commented:

 I’m a pure optimist and always try to see the positive things in life, but RITES is a place where I can finally be angry about stuff.
 It gives me the opportunity to share my discontent about certain people and the world in general.
 Our previous EP ‘Inner Plagues’ was more about the way the world effects us and our mental attitude, while ‘Misery Is Company’ is more about how we effect the world.

 Listen to the full record and check out the first-hand track-by-track commentary below.

 In a way this song is about the wrongdoing that mankind brings to the world.
 Think about the how we treat animals and nature, but also discrimination and how people justify their actions with their religion.
 It says; if you look away instead of speaking up, all the wrong is going to catch up with you and will swallow you whole.
 In the end it’s up to you to make a difference.

 These lyrics describe an inner battle.
 There’s a choice between a person that pushes you down with negativity and a person that has a positive outlook on life.
 It’s about challenging yourself to give something new a chance and escaping that negative cycle.